sowu880/DICOM-Anonymization/README.md

 ### Redact Setting

-The DICOM tag will be removed by default when using redact method.
+The value will be cleaned by default when using redact method.
 As for age (AS), date (DA) and date time (DT), users can set partial redact as follow:

 |Parameters|Description|Valid Value|Affected VR|Required|default value|
 |----|------|--|--|--|--|